xelfer/nZEDbgo/README.md

 This script completely disables apparmor.
 If you need it, you can probably figure out how to remove the mysql exception and re-enable it.

 The script does NOT set your php timezone, that's up to you as I don't have a clue where you're from. (it's not 100% necessary either).
 You can fix this by editing /etc/php5/apache2/php.ini and setting the date.timezone option.
+(Don't forget to restart apache).

 Instructions: